Nonlinear systems and passivity: feedback control, model reduction, and time discretization: Numerical experiments

 \section{Numerical experiments}

 We are now ready to study the proposed controller~\eqref{eq:passive-controller} numerically.
 We start by presenting our test examples, discuss the details of a practical realization, and finally study both the controller behavior and the proposed passivity.
+In all experiments, we consider~$\Qcost = \Rcost = \eye$.

 As a comparison for the controller performance, we use the Luenberger observer~\eqref{eq:luenberger} with the observer gain $L$ given by the extended Kalman filter~\cite{jazwinski70-stochastic}.
 This leads to the controller